-11. After judgment has been given in the action, the Judge Imprisonment in default of may, on its being proved to his satisfaction that the absence of the security. debtor will materially prejudice the plaintiff in the recovery of his judgment debt, order the imprisonment of the defendant in default of security for such time as he may deem sufficient to enable the plaintiff to obtain discovery under the rules of the Supreme Court, and in such case such rules shall be deemed to apply without any summons for discovery having been taken out, and, subject however to section 13, all subsequent proceedings shall in such case be had and taken under such rules in the same manner as if the defendant had been arrested on a discovery summons under the said rules.
+12. After judgment has been given in the action, the Imprison-Judge may, on its being proved to his satisfaction that the ment in default of absence of the debtor will materially prejudice the plaintiff security. in the recovery of his judgment debt, order the imprisonment of the defendant in default of security for such time as he may deem sufficient to enable the plaintiff to obtain discovery under the provisions of the rules of the Supreme Court for the time being in force, and in such case the provisions of such rules shall be deemed to apply without any summons for discovery having been taken out, and, subject however to the provisions of section 14, all subsequent proceedings shall in such case be had and taken under the provisions of such rules in the same manner as if the defendant had been arrested on a discovery summons under the said rules.